nf-core/viralmetagenome/docs/usage.md

 ### Metadata

-Sample metadata can be provided to the pipeline with the argument `--metadata`.
+Sample metadata can optionally be provided to the pipeline with the argument `--metadata`.
 This metadata will not affect the analysis in any way and is only used to annotate the final report.
 Any metadata can be provided as long as the first value is the `sample` value.

 ```csv title="metadata.csv"
 sample,sample_accession,secondary_sample_accession,study_accession,run_alias,library_layout